ivanceras/bevy-kajiya-playground/README.md

 **A example bevy application using bevy-kajiya for its renderer**
 </div>

-NOTE: only tested on Windows.

 For more context, check out the [bevy-kajiya repo](https://github.com/Seabass247/bevy-kajiya).

 This bevy app demonstrates basic usage of the `bevy-kajiya` crate and the mesh and scene system used by `kajiya`.